mchang35/xlmc/README.md

  - Photo gallery -- gallery of all photos that we have

 Still need to do:
+ - add "#/total number of pics" in the pop up when user clicks on an image
- - Make photo gallery page
+ - fix previous/next photo implementation
-    - when you click on an individual photo, you can see it larger (in a popup?) and go to the next/previous photo and see a caption for the photo
- - make individual event/trip page
  - sort the dates so that they always show up in order on the timeline -- implement MergeSort?
  - add interactivity for users to:
     - add photos to photo gallery